 4. Kalk Bay

 This warm, colourful and quirky seaside village located on the coast of False Bay is home to some of the most eclectic stores, theatres, art galleries and restaurants in the Mother City.
+It’s one of the best places to visit if you’re looking for more unique shops in Cape Town.

 Named the world’s coolest neighbourhood, cobbled streets of Kalk Bay are lined with incredible hidden gems, including vintage bookstores, antique shops, quaint cafes with ocean views, musical theatres, bohemian trinket stores, vintage clothing markets and charming restaurants.
 Spend the day exploring the side streets of Kalk Bay and enjoy shopping for rare and unique gifts in this creative little neighbourhood.